This Policy covers the data collected and processed by The National Association of Licensed Paralegals (NALP) who can be contacted at:

 Where you are a named individual of an Approved Centre or a Learner who has taken a regulated qualification, we may share your data with Ofqual as part of an audit or during an investigation, etc.

-We do not transfer your personal data outside of the UK and the European Economic Area, with the exception of that collected via Zendesk which is based in the USA (see section 4.2 above).
+We do not transfer your personal data outside of the UK and the European Economic Area.
 Regardless of where the information is held, however, it is all covered by the GDPR and all third party suppliers we use are subject to the principles and regulations therein.

 Personal Data will always be held for the minimum amount of time required.
 This will depend on a number of factors, such as the terms and length of a contract or a relevant law or regulation based on law.
 For instance:

 - Centre details – held for a minimum of 6 years after the Centre has ceased to be approved